Skip to Content

 Padre Pio Shrine in San Giovanni Rotondo is a famous Catholic pilgrimage site in Italy.
 The official name of the shrine is the Sanctuary of Saint Mary, Our Lady of Grace.
 However, it is popularly known as Padre Pio Shrine since it keeps the remains of St Padre Pio of Pietrelcina.

 The impressive Padre Pio Shrine is the second largest church in Italy, after Milan Cathedral.
-The Sanctuary of Saint Pio of Pietrelcina covers an area of about 65 000 ft2 (6 000 m2).
-It receives up to 16 000 people.
-There is seating space for 6 000 people and space for standing additional 10 000 people in the sanctuary.
-In addition, there is a space in the courtyard for 30 000 people.
+The Sanctuary of Saint Pio of Pietrelcina covers an area of about 65,000 ft2 (6,000 m2).
+It receives up to 16,000 people.
+There is seating space for 6,000 people and additional space for 10,000 people to stand in the sanctuary.
+In addition, there is a space in the courtyard for 30,000 people.

-The Padre Pio Shrine is the third most visited Catholic pilgrimage site, after Our Lady of Guadalupe in Mexico City and Our Lady of Lourdes in France.
-6 million people each year visit the Padre Pio Shrine in San Giovanni Rotondo.
+The Padre Pio Shrine is the third most visited Catholic pilgrimage site, after the Sanctuary of Our Lady of Guadalupe in Mexico City and the Sanctuary of Our Lady of Lourdes in France.
+6 million people a year visit the Padre Pio Shrine in San Giovanni Rotondo.

 Intact body of Padre Pio in San Giovanni Rotondo is a must-see on a Puglia road trip